 The Kwinana plant will use technology that already has a strong track record in Europe and meets strict environmental requirements.
 The thermally-treated waste heats water into steam to produce electricity, with metals recovered for recycling and other by-product materials suitable for reuse in the construction industry.

-It has secured long-term supply contracts for the majority of its waste requirements from the Rivers Regional Council and the City of Kwinana.
+The Kwinana plant has secured long-term supply contracts for the majority of its waste requirements from the Rivers Regional Council and the City of Kwinana.

-The up to $90 million in CEFC finance is part of a $400 million debt syndicate that also includes SMBC, Investec, Siemens, IFM Investors and Metrics Credit Partners, some of which have prior experience in banking EfW projects globally.
+Up to $90 million in CEFC finance is part of a $400 million debt syndicate that also includes SMBC, Investec, Siemens, IFM Investors and Metrics Credit Partners, some of which have prior experience in banking EfW projects globally.
 The Australian Renewable Energy Agency (ARENA) is contributing a further $23 million in grant funding.

 Australians produce almost three tonnes of waste per person per year.
 While the priority is always a strong focus on recycling and organic waste management, there is still a considerable amount of household waste from red-lidded bins ending up as landfill, where it produces a large amount of emissions.